Official website ↗Pop. 176,654

 May 15, 2013

-On May 15, 2013, the Eugene City Council held a work session at Harris Hall in Eugene, Oregon, presided over by Mayor Kitty Piercy with eight councilors present.
+The Eugene City Council held a work session on May 15, 2013, at 12:00 PM in Harris Hall, presided over by Mayor Kitty Piercy with eight councilors present.
 The primary agenda item was a work session discussion on the Eugene Water & Electric Board Riverfront Master Plan.
-The meeting included accessibility accommodations such as FM assistive-listening devices, interpretation services, and live broadcast on Metro Television and the city's website.
+The meeting included accessibility accommodations such as wheelchair access, FM assistive-listening devices, and interpretation services available in Spanish and for the hearing impaired with 48 hours' notice.

 AI summary